arthur-adriansens/vertical-farm-dashboard/README.md

 This project is licensed under a custom "All rights reserved" license.
 You may not copy, modify, distribute, or use any part of this code without explicit written permission from the author.
 See the full [LICENSE](./LICENSE) file for details.

+## Todo

+08:24:42 [WARN] [vite]
+(!)
+Some chunks are larger than 500 kB after minification.
+Consider:

+-   Using dynamic import() to code-split the application
+-   Use build.rollupOptions.output.manualChunks to improve chunking: https://rollupjs.org/configuration-options/#output-manualchunks
+-   Adjust chunk size limit for this warning via build.chunkSizeWarningLimit.

+import \* from React misschien niet gebruiken